Best Solar Companies of 2026

 Understanding the installation process is important to knowing what you should expect.

 1. Initial consultation: Some installers might show you satellite images of your home at different times of the day.
-These pictures to demonstrate which sides of your home get the most sunlight.
+These pictures show which sides of your home get the most sunlight.

 2. Site assessment: The installer evaluates your roof's orientation, size, shading and condition.
 These assessments provide an overview of your property's overall solar potential.